frederic-perez/AmE-dictionary/data/dictionary.md

 __petty officer__ _n_ :three::hammer:
 __petty__ _adj_ :dart::three: Not important and not worth giving attention to. _A petty argument resulted in her son’s murder._ __2__ Complaining too much about things that are not important. _Don’t be so petty._
 __petulance__
-__petulant__ _adj_ :eight::mega: Unreasonably irritable or ill-tempered. _Syn_ peevish, testy, cranky, fractious _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
+__petulant__ _adj_ :nine::m:::mega: /ˈpɛtʃ ə lənt/ Unreasonably irritable or ill-tempered. _Syn_ peevish, testy, cranky, fractious _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
 __petulantly__
 __pew__ _n_ _Church pews._
 __pewter__ _n_ :four::hammer: